evanthegrayt/standup_md/README.md

 The API is fully documented in the
 [RDoc Documentation](https://evanthegrayt.github.io/standup_md/doc/index.html).

-This was mainly written as a command line utility, but the API is ridiculously robust, and is available for use in your own projects.
+This was mainly written as a command line utility, but the API is very robust, and is available for use in your own projects.
 A quick example of how to write a new entry via code could look like the following:

 ### API Examples
 #### Adding an entry for today